-- Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon, set the Sample Size to Point Sample, and the Tolerance to 40.
-Check Anti-alias, and uncheck Contiguous and Sample All Layers. - On the document, click on a white area of the image with the Magic Wand tool to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it White.
-Press Enter/Return to commit the change. - Activate the Posterized layer.
+- Get the Magic Wand tool. - In the Tool Options, click on the New Selection icon, set the Tolerance to 40, uncheck Sample All Layers and Contiguous.
+Check Anti-aliasing. - On the document, click on a white area of the image with the Magic Wand tool to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer White.
+Press Enter/Return to commit the change. - Activate the Posterize 1 layer.

-- On the document, click on a light grey area of the image to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename it Light.
-Press Enter/Return to commit the change. - · Activate the Posterized layer.
+- On the document, click on a light grey area of the image to create a selection. - Press Ctrl J (Mac: Cmd J) to cut out and place the selection on a new layer. - In the Layers panel, double-click on the name of the layer and rename the layer Light.
+Press Enter/Return to commit the change. - Activate the Posterize 1 layer. - On the document, click on a medium grey area of the image to create a selection.